Current Student Trustee

 Orientation and Compensation

 Once the Student Trustee is selected, there is an onboarding process to better understand the role.
-There is compensation in the form of state per diem, which includes expenses related to travel for Board business (e.g. transportation, meals, lodging).
+The student trustee will be awarded a scholarship of up to $6000.00 per academic year.

 Application Process and Timeline